Essential barrier height and a probabilistic approach in characterizing potential landscape: Multi-well potentials and proof of Theorem -Theorem

-Another interesting phenomenon is that unlike the case of double-well potential, for the potential function $R_{4}$, exponentially small tails of the coupling time distribution with respect to the noise magnitude is not observed even when the noise is as small as $0.001$.
-Even if one of the coupled processes start at the local minimum $(-1, 1,1,1)$, the tail of the coupling time distribution has very little change; see the plot with legend ``noise $= 0.001$ fixed''.
-This is because the basin of the local minimum is so shallow with such a low barrier that the stochastic trajectories can easily pass the barrier and enter the valley of the global minimum.
+Another interesting phenomenon is that for the potential function $R_{4}$, the coupling time distribution does not exhibit an exponentially small tail with respect to the noise magnitude, even when $\var=0.001$.
+This contrasts with the theoretical results for the double-well potential.
+Moreover, even when one of the coupled processes is initialized at the local minimum $(-1, 1,1,1)$, the tail of the coupling time distribution remains largely unchanged, as shown in the plot labeled ``$\var= 0.001$ fixed''.
+This phenomenon occurs because the basin of the local minimum is shallow and separated by a low barrier, which can be easily crossed by a trajectory allowing it to quickly reach the valley of the global minimum.